Exhibition by Manolo Valdés at Palazzo Cipolla, Rome exhibition extended until July 2021

 Valdés draws considerably on the artistic heritage of Spain, particularly on Velázquez, Picasso and on the Art Informel of his immediate predecessors: Manolo Millares, Antonio Saura and Antoni Tàpies.

-At the end of 1964, he participated in the creation of the Estampa Popular group which distinguished itself by its use of advertising images and engravings as a support, popular prices and a theme mainly based on Valencian life.
-The group split up after four solo shows.
+At the end of 1964, he participated in the founding of the Estampa Popular group which distinguished itself by its use of advertising images and engravings as a medium, popular prices and a theme mainly based on Valencian life.
+The group split up after four solo exhibitions.
 In 1965, together with Rafael Solbes and Jean A. Toledo, Valdés participated in the XVI Paris Salon Young Painters Exhibition and received great critical acclaim.
-Hence the creation of Equipo Crónica group, which differed from the previous group due to the prevalent use of painting and the choice of a broader, impersonal theme that was strongly influenced by Pop Art, with a critical look at Franco’s regime and art history.
-Toledo left the group shortly after their first exhibition, while Valdes and Solbes continued to work together until Solbes’ death, in 1981.
+Hence the creation of Equipo Crónica group, which differed from the previous group due to the prevalent use of painting and the broader choice of impersonal themes that were strongly influenced by Pop Art, with a critical look at Franco’s regime and art history.
+Toledo left the group shortly after their first exhibition, while Valdes and Solbes continued to work together until the latter’s death, in 1981.

 In 2000, Valdés returned to Spain and stayed alternately in New York and Madrid.
 In 2002, the Guggenheim Museum Bilbao dedicated a retrospective to him.
 He created a set of sculptures in Madrid for the new International Airport.
 In 2006, the Reina Sofia Museum held a retrospective in which all the works created during his last twenty-five years are gathered.